microsoft/nni/docs/en_US/Tutorial/WebUI.md

 ![](../../img/webui-img/trials_intermeidate.png)

 We set a filter function for the intermediate result because that your trials may have many intermediate results.
 You can use it if you want to see the trend of some trial.
-In the step input, input your focus intermediate result's step, and then input the metric's min and max value you focus.
-Final, you can filter some trials to see the trend.
+Import your focus intermediate result's step in the step input and then import the metric's min and max value you focus.
+Final, you can filter some trials to see the trend...

 ![](../../img/webui-img/filter_intermediate.png)